garrandall/popular-music-data/tracks/whatcha-say-jason-derulo.md

 ---

 Wha- wha- what did she say?
-Mmmm, whatcha say
+Mmm, whatcha say
-Mmmm, that you only meant well?
+Mmm, that you only meant well?
 Well, of course you did
-Mmmm, whatcha say
+Mmm, whatcha say
 Jason Derulo
-Mmmm, that it's all for the best?
+Mmm, that it's all for the best?
 Of course it is

 I was so wrong for so long